Mulberry Commons: Background

+Mulberry Commons Pedestrian Bridge

+Phase 2 of the park broke ground in 2023 as the Mulberry Commons Pedestrian Bridge, a footbridge of 0.5 mi over McCarter Highway and the Northeast Corridor with direct access to the train platforms at Newark Penn Station.
+Billed as the High Line of Newark, it will connect to Peter Francisco Park in the Ironbound, a neighborhood of the city known as "Little Portugal" and Little Brazil," which would be a link to Newark Riverfront Park.

-Site and land acquisition
+History of site and land acquisition

 Chinatown

 The park is near what was once the heart of Newark's Chinatown in the early 20th century.
 Only several hundred Chinese remain in the immediate area out of what were once thousands.

 Central Railroad of New Jersey

-The site was earlier the rail yard of the western terminus of the Central Railroad of New Jersey's Newark and New York Railroad until service was discontinued and was used as a parking lot operated by Edison Park Fast operations, which owns numerous lots in the city.
+The site was earlier the rail yard of the western terminus of the Central Railroad of New Jersey's Newark and New York Branch until service was discontinued and was used as a parking lot operated by Edison Park Fast operations, which owns numerous lots in the city.

-Triangle Park
+Park proposals

 The park was originally called Triangle Park.
 The site is a parcel of approximately 3 acre in the shape of a triangle.
 It is situated within the larger block bounded by Edison Place, Lafayette Street, McCarter Highway and Mulberry Street.

-The city acquired the land for the arena and park under the auspices of the Newark Downtown Core Redevelopment Corporation (NDCRC) for about $9.4 million in a series of complex purchase and transfer transactions with landowners Jose Lopez (a prominent local restaurateur)and Edison Properties, among others.
+The city acquired the land for the arena and park under the auspices of the Newark Downtown Core Redevelopment Corporation (NDCRC) for about $9.4 million in a series of complex purchase and transfer transactions with landowners Jose Lopez (a prominent local restaurateur) and Edison Properties, among others.
 The NDCRC was disbanded in April 2011 amid accusations of mismanagement.
 The land was transferred to the Newark Housing Authority in February 2015.
+The park was first proposed to act as a city square for new residential and commercial buildings in the district.